 Tomato Drip Irrigation Kit FAQs

-Drip irrigation is the best for tomato because no water is in contact with the leaves.
+Drip irrigation is the best for tomatoes because no water is in contact with the leaves.
 Too much moisture on tomato leaves is a precursor for fungal infections such as early and late blight.

-Drip irrigation is the best system for tomato because it is water efficient by providing water directly to the plants in measured quantities
+Drip irrigation is the best system for tomato because it is water-efficient by providing water directly to the plants in measured quantities

 An acre of land should retain 10,000litres of water t any time to meet the water demands of your tomato crop